aoshea/openfoundry/README.md

 - Point browser to `localhost:7777`
 - TIP: on OSX create ~/datadb/ in case of database connection issues

+### Bumping version
+Do this before pushing a new release.
+This will increment the version value within package.json and create a Git tag.
+In addition to keep track of the releases this will create a cache-burst to keep interdependent assets such as JS and CSS files up to date.
+- `gulp bump --minor` or simply `gulp bump` =>  Minor release(e.g. new features, 0.2.0)
+- `gulp bump --patch` => Patch (e.g. quick fixes, 0.0.2)
+- `gulp bump --major` => Major (e.g. new site version, 2.0.0)

 ### Notes
 - Breakpoint mixin is `mobile`
 - eg. `@include mobile { /* add styles */ }`